 2024 Blue Ribbon Show

 The 2024 Blue Ribbon Show is scheduled for September at McMillen Park Community Center.
 See the McMillen map for driving directions.

 Thanks to our SCFVA Executive Committee and volunteer judges who give so graciously of their time to assure the continued success of this program!

-This program would not be possible without all of our loyal Chairpersons who put in a lot of time covering all of the details of each school show!
+This program would not be possible without all of our loyal chairpersons, judges and volunteers who put in a lot of time covering all of the details of each school show!

 When Jax finished 3rd grade, (5 yrs ago) he went to Young's Greenhouse to pick out a plant.
 He chose his beloved Rex Begonia, and from there his passion for plants grew!

 At the school show, we had the pleasure of having the owner of that very same greenhouse, judge our school plants!
 Jax was over the moon to show him the same plant after all these years!
 The day he picked out that plant, Blake the owner, talked to Jaxson and offered him a job.
 We shared this story with him yesterday, and again he said he'd love to have him.
 To some, it's just a plant show, but for our family it's so much more.